92VV3M42d3v8/Qubes-Privacy-Doc/README.md

        qvm-clone debian-10 debian-X

-2. Install curl

-       sudo apt-get install curl
+2. Run debian-X terminal.
+Also run a fresh disposable appVM to download key from syncthing.

-3. Provide network to this template by sys-firewall.
+3. In this dispVM go to https://syncthing.net/release-key.txt and copy this key and create a syncthing.pubkey file in template debian- X by pasting it.
+In debian-X:

+       $ nano syncthing.pubkey

-4. Add the release PGP key
+4. Add key to keyring-

-       curl -s https://syncthing.net/release-key.txt | sudo apt-key add -
+       sudo apt-key add syncthing.pubkey

 5. Add the "stable" channel to your APT sources:

        echo "deb https://apt.syncthing.net/ syncthing stable" | sudo tee /etc/apt/sources.list.d/syncthing.list

-6. Set network to none.

-7. Update and install syncthing:
+6. Update and install syncthing:

        sudo apt-get update

        sudo apt-get install syncthing

-8. Shut down template, (see below) create AppVM based on it.
+7. Shut down template, (see below) create AppVM based on it.
 Start using Syncthing.

 Note: Ususally it's a good idea to set Maximum storage size to larger size for new template as you might need larger sharing storage sizes before creating AppVM.